 So, what can you do to make sure you don't get caught out?

-Here are five ways you can improve your financial behavior in a bid to avoid falling into debt:
+Fortunately, there are several ways in which you can avoid slipping down into a money pit.
+As evidence, here are five ways you can improve your financial behaviour in a bid to avoid debt:

 Do you find yourself scratching your head and wondering 'where the money goes' every month?
-Maybe it's time to take a look.
-Sit down with your last two or three bank statements and look at where every single penny goes.
+Well, now it is time to take a look.
+Sit down with your last two or three bank statements and examine where every single penny goes.

-Look at the bills you pay, the cost of the essentials and the amount you've spent on non-essentials.
-Unless you know how much you've got coming in and, crucially, the amount left over after you've accounted for bills and essentials, you'll be in the dark about how much you can spend and leave yourself at risk of slipping into debt.
+Look at the bills you pay, the cost of the essentials, and the amount you've spent on non-essentials.
+Unless you know how much you've got coming in and, crucially, the amount left over after you've accounted for bills and essentials, you'll be in the dark about how much you can spend.
+Do this, and you ultimately leave yourself at risk of slipping into debt.

 Cut your bills

-Once you're armed with this information, you can set about improving the picture.
+Once you're armed with the above information, you can set about improving the picture.
 Firstly, you should try to cut the amount of your income that is already accounted for.
-Take a look at the bills that you pay and shop around on comparison sites to see if you can get your service cheaper elsewhere.
-More than two million UK account holders are in debt to their energy provider, and paying more than you need to is only likely to increase your chances of adding to that number.
+Take a look at the bills you pay and shop around on comparison websites to see if you can get your service cheaper elsewhere.
+More than two million UK account holders are in debt to their energy provider, and paying more than you need to will only increase your chances of adding to that number.